tensorlayer/TensorLayer/docs/user/development.rst

 Development
 ===========

-The TensorLayer project was started by Hao Dong, Imperial College London in Jun 2016.
+The TLayer project was started by Hao Dong, Imperial College London in Jun 2016.
 It is developed by a core team (in alphabetical order:
 `Akara Supratak <https://github.com/akaraspt>`_,
 `Hao Dong <https://github.com/zsdonghao>`_,